priyamaneja2002/priyamaneja2002/README.md

 <h1 align="center">Hi, I'm <a href='' target='_blank'>Priyam Aneja</a> </h1>
 <h3 align="center">Full Stack Web Developer | Learning new things everyday ✨</h3>

 I'm a **developer** with a demonstrated ability to deliver solutions to real-world problems.
 I'm skilled in **Full Stack Web Development**.
 I like learning new things I'm enthusiastic and a curious person.
 I mainly code in **JavaScript** & **C++**.
 I'm intrested in expanding my knowledge in fields of **Blockchain**.
 I'm a fast learner, actively engaged in learning multiple domains.
-I love to take part in **Hackathons** and win them.
 I'm open to collaborate on projects and be the part of communities that empower individuals to learn technology.
-If you have any doubts or want to discuss regarding hackathons, projects or anything regarding my domain I'll be very happy to help you out.
+If you have any doubts or want to discuss regarding projects or anything regarding my domain I'll be very happy to help you out.

 [![Twitter Follow](https://img.shields.io/twitter/follow/PriyamAneja?label=Follow)](https://twitter.com/PriyamAneja)